|

 System (RBDS).
 The RBDS is very similar to RDS.
 All RDS encoders from our production can

-with many services.
-The most important ones are described below.
+The most important RDS services are described below.

 PS - Program service name